Buenaventura Durruti: Barcelona uprising and prison sentence

 Durruti and Ascaso were incarcerated in El Puerto de Santa María prison for six months.
 They were held incomunicado and in unsanitary conditions, without ever being formally charged.
 Prison authorities censored their letters to their families, which they were only allowed to write once per week.
 Durruti protested, asserting that they still did not know the reason they had been incarcerated.
 Nevertheless, he was able to smuggle some of his letters out to the CNT (periodical)|CNT and El Luchador newspapers, in which he publicised the conditions he was being held in.
 In June, he smuggled out a letter to Morin, in which he reported that the authorities had kept visitors from seeing him.

 Following a meeting between the CNT lawyer Eduardo Barriobero and Casares Quiroga, prisoners began to receive word that the governor of Cádiz was considering their release, although Durruti was notified by the local court that his bail had been voided and that he was still charged with insults and incitement.
 As months went past, no prisoners were released.
 On 14 July 1933, Durruti sent a letter to his family, telling them of how, after the guards murdered a prisoner, he de-escalated an impending prison riot when he noticed the guards had machine guns pointed at them; he believed they intended to provoke a massacre.
 The prisoners subsequently announced their intention to carry out a hunger strike, in protest against their continued incarceration.
+In September, the government attempted to apply anti-vagrancy laws against Durruti and Ascaso, despite neither being unemployed, which provoked them to begin their hunger strike.
 After eight days of hunger strike, on 5 October 1933, Durruti and his fellow inmates were released.
 Two days later, he arrived at the CNT newspaper offices in Madrid, then the following day, he finally returned to Barcelona.